Every book, blog and newsletter on this page I can recommend reading.

 These following are one of my favorites.
-All other books around building and shipping software products can be found in my bookshelf.
+All other books I read and want to read can be found in my bookshelf.

 Resilient Management – Lara Hogan